-- Getting Back On Your Hooves is a My Little Pony: Friendship Is Magic fanfic that strongly goes for Original Flavor with the original series.
+- Getting Back on Your Hooves is a My Little Pony: Friendship Is Magic fanfic that strongly goes for Original Flavour with the original series.
 The Big Bad, Checker Monarch is based off real life Sociopaths.
 This was intentional on the part of the writer to emulate how the TV series has disproportionately dark major villains.

 Films — Animation